Javascript

 const info = logger(process.stdout);

-const error = logger(process.stderr);
+const error = logger(process.stderr);var vs let vs const

 INFO

-.
+Use const.
 Don't use anything else. 🙏

-defines a variable which may not be reassigned.
+const defines a variable which may not be reassigned.

 const greeting = "Hello";